thegenemyers/FASTK/README.md

 ### K-mer Histogram Class

-A Histogram object is a record with 4 fields as described in the comments below
+A Histogram object is a record with 4 fields as described in the comments of the declaration below:

 ```
 typedef struct